kujirajuunigou/kujirajuunigou.github.io/Pelican/content/posts/2020-11-03-matsui-jurina-wws-channel-interview.md

 **Q: Please tell us your honest thoughts now that the livestream has ended.**

 Matsui: While I kept going with the stream, the comments feed moved too quickly and it was difficult for me to follow.
 I'm planning to do more livestreams soon, so I think there are improvements that can be made.
 While deciding on the name for the channel, there were so many great suggestions that I thought it would take some time to decide on one, but unexpectedly there was one that resonated with me that it took no time at all.
-I was worried if there was too much time left for the stream after that.
+I was worried that there was too much time left for the stream after that.

 **Q: The channel name was decided to be "Jurina HOUSE", what made you decide on that name?**